 Transcripts.
 The University Registrar will provide a transcript upon written request from the student.
 All enrolled students are entitled to one transcript per academic year without charge.
-Beyond that, there is a charge of \$5.00 for each request, a \$2.00 charge for each recipient.
+Beyond that, there is a charge of \$7.00 for the first transcript and \$2.00 charge for each additional.
 For same day process a \$20.00 rush charge will be added.
 Ten working days should be allowed for processing.